 Smith Oaks Bird Sanctuary

 Smith Oaks Sanctuary is open year-round, 7 AM -7 PM. (except during spring migration when the Old Mexico Rd entrance is open dawn to dusk).
 The Winnie Street Entrance is thru a pedestrian turnstile gate, year-round.
 Visitors should use the pedestrian turnstile -- the trail swing gate which is next to the turnstile is only open for work vehicle access.
 The Winnie Street entrance does not allow for bus turnaround; buses or large vehicles will need to drive in and back out.
 The Old Mexico Road entrance is open February 15 – June 15 and weekends in the fall: September 15 - October 15.

-Parking is available year-round at the Winnie St. entrance and from February 15 to June 15 at the Old Mexico Rd. entrance is open daily during spring migration and on weekends the rest of the year.
+Parking is available year-round at the Winnie St. entrance.
+The Old Mexico Rd. entrance is open daily during spring migration and on weekends the rest of the year.
 See the Google map below for parking locations.

 Visit Texas eBird to find out what's being reported.
 Smith Oaks Bird Sanctuary is an eBird hotspot.

 Ponds at Smith Oaks

 In 2007, with the help of many volunteers, Don Verser donated time and materials to renovate a drip at the old homestead area of Smith Oaks which had been built by Boy Scouts in the mid 1990s.
 The first several months of the project included privet and ligustrum clearing, followed by installation of new shrubs and understory trees.
 The new water feature has already started to attract birds to this historically significant part of High Island.
 Around the corner from Don’s Drip is Norma’s Niche another drip that attracts birds using the Old Homestead area.